cyrusimap/cyrus-imapd/doc/source/imap/features/server-aggregation.rst

             "http://www.example.org/" -> "www1.example.org" [label="Dynamic Content"];
         }

-In the case of reverse web proxies, an application looks at (for example) the request URI, and based on a set of rules, forwards (proxies) the request on to the appropriate (internal) node.
+In the case of reverse web proxies, the proxy looks at (for example) the request URI, and based on a set of rules, forwards (proxies) the request on to the appropriate (internal) node.
+This architecture allows application servers (www[0-9]+.example.org) to be scaled up and down by application processing needs *separately* from the few web servers typically needed to serve static files such as images and scripts (that require no server-side processing).

 In the case of IMAP, a commonly used IMAP proxy is NGINX.
 However, NGINX can proxy John's connection to only one backend at a time.
 NGINX